mimosapudical/mimosapudical/README.md

 - 🤝 I’m open to **internship opportunities in software development.**

-- 💬 Ask me about **coding, front-end development, or anything related!**

 - 📫 How to reach me **cjzmimosapudical@gmail.com**

 <h3 align="left">Connect with me:</h3>